-- In "A Logical Calculus of the Ideas Imminent in Nervous Activity" (1943), McCulloch and Pitts suggested a model about how thought executes. - ► This is the original inspiration of current deep learning models. - The set of operations is defined over two values: - ▶ True (1) - False (0) - The calculus contained NOT, AND, OR.
+- ▶ In "A Logical Calculus of the Ideas Imminent in Nervous Activity" (1943), McCulloch and Pitts suggested a mathematical cognitive model. - ▶ This can be considered the original inspiration of current deep learning models. - ▶ The set of operations is defined over two values: - ▶ True (1) - ▶ False (0) - ▶ The calculus contained NOT, AND, OR.
 By changing the (fixed) values of the weights, you can obtain different functions.